 JOB OPPURTUNITIES:

-Currently there are two full-time openings.
+Currently is 1 full-time equipment operator/blade operator opening.
+CDL required.
 The work day hours during the summer are 4 days a week starting at 7am.
-Applications can be found online at davisoncounty.org or picked up at the highway shop
+Applications can be found online at davisoncounty.org or picked up at the highway shop.

 All flood damage must be reported on the Damage Assessment Site Worksheet-Roads and Culverts